docsforadobe/javascript-tools-guide/docs/file-system-access/using-file-and-folder-objects.md

 ### The home directory

-A path name can start with a tilde (`~`) to indicate the user’s home directory.
-It corresponds to the platform’s `HOME` environment variable.
+A path name can start with a tilde (`~`) to indicate the user's home directory.
+It corresponds to the platform's `HOME` environment variable.

 UNIX and Mac OS assign the HOME environment variable according to the user login.
 On Mac OS, the